multiformats/multibase/README.md

 base64url,         u,   0x75,    rfc4648 no padding,                                           default
 base64urlpad,      U,   0x55,    rfc4648 with padding,                                         default
 proquint,          p,   0x70,    PRO-QUINT https://arxiv.org/html/0901.4016,                   draft
-base256emoji,      🚀,  0xF09F9A80,    base256 with custom alphabet using variable-sized-codepoints (prefix 0xe7 in UTF-16), draft
+base256emoji,      🚀,  0xF09F9A80,    base256 with custom alphabet using variable-sized-codepoints, draft
 ```

-**NOTE:** Multibase-prefixes are encoding agnostic. "z" is "z", not 0x7a ("z" encoded as ASCII/UTF-8).
-For example, in UTF-32, "z" would be `[0x7a, 0x00, 0x00, 0x00]`.
+**NOTE:** Multibase-prefixes are encoding agnostic, and conformance is tested by the prefix code in the string, not the binary prefix, however encoded.
+I.e., the code is `z` (in BTC-alphabet base 58), not `0x7a` (the binary that becomes the `z` encoded in ASCII/UTF-8).
+Note that the same binary, in UTF-32, would be `[0x7a, 0x00, 0x00, 0x00]` to produce the same `z` with the base and alphabet.

 ## Reserved